aws-samples/vpc-flow-log-filtering-and-ingestion-in-splunk-using-aws-lambda/README.md

 10. Under the SQS queue dropdown, select the SQS that we configured to store the S3 object-create event notifications.
 11. Select Activate trigger.
 Keep all the other settings as default and select Add.

-## Searching the VPC Flow Logs in Splunk
+## Step 8: Searching the VPC Flow Logs in Splunk
 Once the Lambda function is created and the SQS trigger has been activated, the function immediately starts forwarding the VPC Flow logs to Splunk.

 1. Open the Splunk console and navigate to the Search tab within the Searching and Reporting app.